 Data sources and methodology

 The questionnaires were developed by subject matter experts through consultation with the provinces and industry experts.
-The Operations and Integration Division and the Crops Section of the Collection, Planning and Research Division, Enterprise Statistics Division of Statistics Canada conduct in-house testing for flow and consistency.
+The Operations and Integration Division, Agriculture Commodities Section of the Collection, Planning and Research Division and the Enterprise Statistics Division of Statistics Canada conduct in-house testing for flow and consistency.